vibhanshu-mishra/samsara-hos-audit/README.md

     [MISSING SHIPPING ID] Log certified on 2026-06-17 — no shipping document ID recorded

   DRIVER NAME  (ID: XXXXXXX)
-    [MISSING DRIVER CERTIFICATION] Log for 2026-06-17 was not certified by driver [MISSING DVIR] No pretrip DVIR submitted for yesterday
+    [HOS - MISSING DRIVER CERTIFICATION] Log for 2026-06-17 was not certified by driver [MISSING DVIR] No pretrip DVIR submitted for yesterday

   DRIVER NAME  (ID: XXXXXXX)